How to Advertise Your Maryland Rental Property Successfully

 - Use a good camera.
 Of course, to get great results with your photos, you’ll need to have a good camera.
 That being said, this doesn’t mean you need to spend thousands of dollars on photography equipment for your listing.

 If you have an SLR camera, that’d be great.
 A good smartphone can also get the job done, too.
-Preferably, 72 pixels should be the least resolution when you upload the photos for advertising.
+Preferably, 72 pixels should be the least resolution when you upload the pictures for advertising.

 2. Write an Attractive Rental Ad Copy